Surveyor nuclease assay: Confirming genome modifications using CRISPR and other methods

 A number of genome editing technologies have emerged in recent years, including zinc-finger nucleases (ZFNs), transcription activator-like effector nucleases (TALENs) and the RNA-guided CRISPR/Cas9 nuclease system.
 These methods promote genome editing by introduction of a double strand DNA break, followed by repair through the non-homologous end-joining (NHEJ) or homology-directed repair (HDR) pathways.
 While HDR is expected to introduce a consistent modification to the genome, NHEJ can introduce a heterogeneous mix of mutations (usually small indels), which will be difficult to identify using Sanger sequencing.
 Point mutations and indels can be detected by surveyor nuclease assay, making it useful to detect genome editing in a pool of cells without the need for clonal expansion prior to analysis, and it can also provide an estimate of the targeting efficiency achieved.
 Even after clonal expansion, detection of mutations using Sanger sequence may be difficult as each allele can undergo a different editing event.
 In this case, the Surveyor nuclease assay will actually use this effect to create the required heteroduplexes for detection by the mismatch endonuclease.

 Detection of germline mutations in human genes

 Surveyor nuclease assay has been used to detect germline mutations in human genes.
-For example, ATRX for X-linked mental retardation, and the HBB gene linked to β-thalassemia.
+For example, ATRX for X-linked intellectual disability, and the HBB gene linked to β-thalassemia.
 The assay has also been used to detect mitochondrial and nuclear DNA mutations associated with respiratory chain defects, and mutations associated with kidney disease.